flexkube/website/content/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-flexkube-cli.md

 ### Creating static Kubernetes controlplane

 With etcd running, you can now create static Kubernetes controlplane.
-Static, before Flexkube recommend to run Kubernetes controlplane *self-hosted*, so managed using Kubernetes itself.
+Static, as Flexkube recommends to run Kubernetes controlplane *self-hosted*, so managed using Kubernetes itself.
 However, before this can be done, temporary, or *static* controlplane is needed.
 And this is exactly what [Controlplane](TODO) resource provides.

 You can configure it by running the following command: